PavelKisliak/BitSerializer/README.md

 This is second release of library and it's still in active development, currently it includes support for only one JSON format but with two kind of implementation - one of them is based on RapidJson and second on CppRestSDK.
 If you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### What's new in version 0.8:
-- [ ! ] The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-json-restcpp" (requires "cpprestsdk").
+- [ ! ] The package for VCPKG was splitted into two: "bitserializer" (core without any dependencies) and "bitserializer-cpprestjson" (requires "cpprestsdk").
 - [ + ] Added new implementation for JSON format based on library RapidJson (currently supported only UTF16).
 - [ + ] Added CMake support (it needs just for samples and tests, as the library is headers only).
 - [ + ] Added validation of deserialized values.
 - [ + ] Added directory with samples.
-- [ \- ] Removed auto key adaptation for avoid performance degradation (if uses not supported key type).
 - [ \* ] Enhanced architecture for support different kind of formats (for example allow to implement ANSI/Unicode streams in one archive).
 - [ \* ] Fixed compilation issues on latest Visual Studio 15.8.6 and GCC.
 - [ \* ] Changed (unified) interface methods: LoadObjectFromStream() -> LoadObject(), SaveObjectToStream() -> SaveObject().